 - 1. Log in to the test system as the user vsx0, who must be the owner of all the loaded files. - 2.
 Ensure you are working in the vsx0 home directory and that you have write permission in that directory. - 3.
-Unpack the distribution files for VSXgen and the test packages you wish to use, using appropriate commands to decompress each file and extract all files from the resulting POSIX cpio or tar archive, e.g.:
+Unpack the distribution files for the VSX-vtools (namespace test tool), VSXgen and the test packages you wish to use, using appropriate commands to decompress each file and extract all files from the resulting POSIX cpio or tar archive, e.g.: